neeley-pate/ECE461PFinalProject/README.md

 After this, I split the data into train and test data.
 I saved these datasets to a file so that they can be used later when training models.
 This file is in folder "pca/split_data", with file name of "AUS_WITH_WEATHER_2022*.csv"

 Then I performed a pca.fit_transform on the training data and a pca.transform on the testing data.
 I saved the transforme data to files so that they can be use later when training models.
-This file is in folder "pca_data" with file name of "pca/AUS_WITH_WEATHER_2022*.csv"
+This file is in folder "pca/pca_data" with file name of "AUS_WITH_WEATHER_2022*.csv"

 I also did graphed the explained variance for each of the principal components and we were able to capture about 90% of the variance with about 20-25 components.